How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Getting good conversion rates of user feedback is a balance.

 Neglecting a call to engagement (or making it ‘hard to find’ invite) simply leads to no feedback.
-Whereas pressurising your members with what looks like hard work on their behalf, breeds avoidance.
+Whereas pressurizing your members with what looks like hard work on their behalf, breeds avoidance.

 So, the process of voting feedback eases in the user with a simple ‘thumbs up or down’ and then upon clicking either thumb symbol, a text box appears below asking ‘that little bit more’:

-In the WordPress admin panel, the voting feedback is neatly aggregated by Heroic Knowledge Base plugin and summarised like this:
+In the WordPress admin panel, the voting feedback is neatly aggregated by Heroic Knowledge Base plugin and summarized like this:

 A simple gauge gives an overall score for your members’ only area.
 Plus you are presented with individual feedback in cards beneath – along with an ID of the article and comments.